C0DYM/Local-Meshcore-Config/README.md

 Certain menu items are only available on either companions or repeaters/room servers.

-- **Companion**: This is the device that will connenect to your phone or computer via bluetooth/usb.Companions do not re-broadcast received messages like Meshtastic does.
+- **Companion**: This is the device that will connect to your phone or computer via bluetooth/usb.
+Companions do not re-broadcast received messages like Meshtastic does.
+Companions do not auto-advertize, to reduce potential congestion.
-- **Repeater**: These devices repeat your companion's message to other devices on the mesh.
-They have auto-discovery settings not available on other modes.
+- **Repeater**: These devices repeat companion messages, telemetry, and management to other devices on the mesh.
 - **Room Server**: You can flash any device to act as a chat room.
 It can store up to 32 messages, and is a good way to leave messages for users when they are not connected or out of range.
 Room Servers can also be repeaters when enabled via CLI - But are not advertized as such and are best suited serving a single purpose.

 ### Radio Settings - All Devices